program-repair/program-repair.github.io/README.md

 ## Contributing via GitHub Issues ##

-To submit a new publication via GitHub issues, please provide its dblp key.
-The dplp key can be found on dblp.org (find the publication and click `export record -> dblp key`).
-To submit a new tool or benchmark, please provide the dbpl key of its corresponding publication.
+To submit a new publication via GitHub issues, please provide its DBLP key.
+To get the DBLP key, find the publication on dblp.org, and hover mouse over "export record".
+To submit a new tool or benchmark, please provide the DBLP key of its corresponding publication.

 ## Contributing via pull requests ##